sophia-smith-squared/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+abeginnerblog: A blog about something: Bienvenidos
 ---